 - No record of emotional instability

-- Candidate must have a valid, passing Air Force Physical Fitness score dated no more than 6 months prior to Navy EOD School class start date
+- Candidate must have a valid, passing Air Force Physical Fitness score dated no more than six months prior to Navy EOD School class start date

 - Eligibility for Top Secret security clearance

-- For those without a prior military service commission, successful completion of the nine week Officer Training School at Maxwell AFB, AL is required
+- For those without a prior military service commission, successful completion of the eight-week Officer Training School at Maxwell AFB, AL is required